{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

-That’s the beauty of an Inbound, buyer persona-centric strategy: it favors innovative companies that have more brains than oversized wallets.
+That’s the beauty of an Inbound, buyer persona-centric strategy: it favors innovative companies with more brains than oversized wallets.

 The Battle of the Smaller Data Centers vs. the National Competition